Technoplatz/bi/README.md

 timedatectl list-timezones
 ```

-Set the time zone;
+Set the time zone.
+Please note that the selected location should be the country where internal users get connected or the preferred data center is located at;

 ```bash
 timedatectl set-timezone Europe/Berlin
 ```

-Please note that the selected location should be the country where internal users get connected or the preferred data center is located at.

 #### Installing Docker Engine